 put

-and choose $y_{n,j} \in S_{1,r_0}$ with $\overline{g}(\overline{y}_1)\overline{w}_1 + \cdots + \overline{g}(\overline{y}_m)\overline{w}_m = \overline{z}$ and $\left| y_{n,j} \right|_{1,r_0}^t \leq c_1^{r_0} (1+\epsilon)^{r_0} \left| z \right|_{2,r_0}$.
+and choose $y_{n,j} \in S_1^{r_0}$ with $\overline{g}(\overline{y}_1)\overline{w}_1 + \cdots + \overline{g}(\overline{y}_m)\overline{w}_m = \overline{z}$ and $\left| y_{n,j} \right|_{1,r_0} \leq c_1^{r_0} (1+\epsilon)^{t r_0} \left| z \right|_{2,r_0}$.
 By induction, we have

 Put $y_j = \sum_{n=0}^\infty y_{n,j}$.
-As in the proof of Lemma~\ref{L:dagger compatibility}, there exist $r_1 \in (0,r_0]$ and $c_2 > 0$ such that for $r \in (0, r_1]$, we have $y_j \in S_{1,r}$ and $\left| y_j \right|_{1,r}^t \leq c_2^r \left| x \right|_{2,r}$.
-Since $S_{2,r_0}$ is dense in $S_{2,r_1}$, it follows that $S_{2,r_1}$ is finite over $S_{1,r_1}$.
+As in the proof of Lemma~\ref{L:dagger compatibility}, there exist $r_1 \in (0,r_0]$ and $c_2 > 0$ such that for $r \in (0, r_1]$, we have $y_j \in S_1^{r}$ and $\left| y_j \right|_{1,tr} \leq c_2^r \left| x \right|_{2,r}$.
+Since $S_2^{r_0}$ is dense in $S_2^{r_1}$, it follows that $S_2^{r_1}$ is finite over $S_1^{t r_1}$.
 This proves (c); the same argument with $m=1$ proves (b) (or see Remark~\ref{R:finite generators}).

 Suppose that $\overline{g}$ is flat.
 To check that $g$ is flat, it suffices to check after localizing at a maximal ideal $I$ of $S_1$, which by Remark~\ref{R:Jacobson radical} must contain $\frakm S_1$.
 Since the rings $S_i$ are noetherian by Lemma~\ref{L:noetherian}, it is enough to check flatness of the maps of completed local rings, for which we easily deduce flatness from flatness modulo $\frakm$ plus the fact that $\frakm$ is a principal ideal.
-This yields (d) and similarly (e). \end{proof} \begin{cor} For $i=1,2$, let $A_i$ be a mixed affinoid algebra over $k((\overline{\pi}))$ and let $S_i$ be a dagger lift of $A_i$.
-Let $g: S_1\to S_2$ be a ring homomorphism whose reduction $\overline{g}: A_1 \to A_2$ is an isomorphism.
-Then $g$ is itself an isomorphism. \end{cor} \begin{cor} Assume that $k$ is perfect of characteristic $p>0$.
-Let $A$ be a regular mixed affinoid algebra over $k((\overline{\pi}))$ (e.g., a smooth affinoid algebra over $k((\overline{\pi}))$ thanks to \cite[\S 7.3.2]{bgr}) and let $S$ be a dagger lift of $A$.
-Let $g: S \to S$ be a ring homomorphism whose reduction $\overline{g}: A \to A$ is the $q$-power Frobenius map for some power $q$ of $p$.
-Then $g$ is finite flat. \end{cor} \begin{proof} The map $\overline{g}$ is easily seen to be finite.
-Since $A$ is regular, by working at the level of completed local rings we see that $\overline{g}$ is also flat.
-Then $g$ is finite flat by Lemma~\ref{L:lift properties}. \end{proof}
+This proves (d) and similarly (e).

-\begin{remark} One could get a stronger version of Corollary~\ref{C:finite flat} by adding logarithmic structures (thus allowing for some nonregular $A$), but we will not attempt to state such a result. \end{remark}
+One obtains (f) from (c) and (d) using the fact that a ring morphism $A \to B$ is finite \'etale if and only if $B$ is finite projective as a module over both $A$ (via the given morphism) and $B \otimes_A B$ (via the multiplication map).
+To show that in addition $S_1^{tr} \to S_2^r$ is finite \'etale for $r$ sufficiently small, note that this morphism is finite for $r$ sufficiently small by (c).
+Since $g$ is already known to be \'etale, $S_1^{tr} \to S_2^r$ becomes \'etale after inverting some $x \in S_1^{tr}$; by taking $r$ sufficiently small, $x$ becomes invertible and the claim follows. \end{proof} \begin{cor} Any dagger morphism whose reduction is an isomorphism is itself an isomorphism. \end{cor}